Kushal Dowari

 Kushal Dowari (born 1 July 1966 in Bokata Khamun, Sivasagar) is a Bharatiya Janata Party politician from Assam.
 He was elected in the Assam Legislative Assembly election in 2016 from Thowra constituency.
-He is a former militant of United Liberation Front of Asom.

-Dowari was a SULFA leader before being elected as an MLA.
+Dowari was a SULFA leader before being elected as an MLA in 2006.

-He is a former president of Samaj Bikash Manch a Social Organisation as well as founding president of Nabadeep Samay Bikash Manch, an NGO established by Bharatiya Janata Party.
+ULFA involvement

+Dowari, under the alias of Jayanta Hazarika, was a ULFA cadre and surrendered on 15 April 1991.
+Dowari was also questioned in relation to the killing of journalist Kamala Saikia.
+He is alleged to have been involved in the secret killings of Assam.